Purpose

 4. **Push is someone else's job**: Before `gh pr create`, the agent verifies the head branch is already pushed; if not, it surfaces that to the operator rather than pushing (push is `git-pusher`'s scope).

-5. **Surface gate denials verbatim**: A spellbook bash-gate denial is reported exactly as received and the operator is asked how to proceed; the agent never reshapes a command to evade a denial.
+5. **Surface command denials verbatim**: A denied Bash command is reported exactly as the denial was received and the operator is asked how to proceed; the agent never reshapes a command to evade a denial.

 ## Reasoning Schema